ENSL-Modding/CompMod/docs/revisions/revision13.md

 * Fixed that the status icon duration bar would sometimes go negative

 ## Fade Commander Metabolize Bug
-* Tweaked this fix to hopefully make it catch more edge cases
+* Tweaked this fix to hopefully catch more edge cases

 <br/>